vmxdev/tkvdb/README.md

 ## Portability

 `tkvdb` is written in ANSI C, without using platform or OS-specific functions.

-It uses traditional `open/seek/read/write/close` API for operations with data files and some string functions (`memset/memcpy`) for dealing with in-memory transactions.
+It uses traditional `open/seek/read/write/close` API for operations with data files, memory allocation (`malloc/realloc/free`) and some string functions (`memset/memcpy`) for dealing with in-memory transactions.

 There is no limitations for 32-bit CPU's, except for size of memory buffers.

-`tkvdb` was tested on Linux(x32/x64 CPU's and 32 bit ARM) and under Wine using mingw (hopefully it will run under Windows).
+`tkvdb` was tested on Linux(x32/x64 CPU's and 32 bit ARM) and under Wine using mingw (hopefully it will work under Windows).

 ## Basic usage